 Better Channel Management

 Once you connect the dots between which channels will help you achieve your overarching strategy, it’s time to think about how you manage them.
 It’s not enough to have several of the right channels in action; they also have to work cohesively and allow for easy insight into what’s working or not working.
-If you’re working with different pieces of programs or built something in house and are using some separate systems alongside it – you might be missing an integral piece of the best Omni-Channel strategies.
+If you’re working with different pieces of programs or building something in house and are using some separate systems alongside it – you might be missing an integral piece of the best Omni-Channel strategies.

 In order to maximize your Omni-Channel approach, it’s ideal to have one single solution that encompasses all the channels you use (or at least can integrate with the other systems you need).
 The goal here is to use one platform to see your customer journey and review your stats.
-If you’re trying to analyze metrics such as average handling times, social media engagement and chat response times each separately in a vacuum, you’ll never see the complete picture.
+If you’re trying to analyze metrics such as average handling times, social media engagement, and chat response times each separately in a vacuum, you’ll never see the complete picture.
 And this is exactly why we built our own solution, ConectysOS, to give our customers visibility into all of their channels – and help them optimize every one.

 It can be challenging to handle Omni-Channel strategies well, but you can do it – especially if you place special emphasis on the channels that drive your overall strategy forward and improve how you manage those channels.
-And you can always contact us if you’d like more help setting up, managing and/or optimizing your business processes.
+And you can always contact us if you’d like more help setting up, managing, and/or optimizing your business processes.